 A favorable (or an adverse) change in cash flows expected to be collected is considered in the context of both timing and amount of the cash flows expected to be collected.
 Based on cash flows expected to be collected, interest income may be recognized on an asset-backed security even if the net investment in the asset-backed security is accreted to an amount greater than the amount at which the asset-backed security could be settled if prepaid immediately in its entirety.
-The adjustment shall be accounted for prospectively as a change in conformity under SSAP No. 3, with the amount of periodic accretion adjusted over the remaining life of the asset-backed security.
+The adjustment shall be accounted for prospectively as a change in estimate in conformity with SSAP No. 3, with the amount of periodic accretion adjusted over the remaining life of the asset-backed security.

 Determining whether there has been a favorable (or an adverse) change in cash flows expected to be collected from the cash flows previously projected (taking into consideration both the timing and amount of the cash flows expected to be collected) involves comparing the present value of the remaining cash flows expected to be collected at the initial transaction date (or at the last date previously revised) against the present value of the cash flows expected to be collected at the current financial reporting date.
-The cash flows shall be discounted at a rate equal to the current yield used to accrete the asset-backed security.
+Both the current and previous sets of cash flows shall be discounted at a rate equal to the current yield used to accrete the asset-backed security.
 (ASC 325-40-35-5 & 6.)

 Recognition of Realized and Unrealized Gains and Losses and Impairment Guidance

-Asset-backed securities required to be reported at the lower of amortized cost or fair value shall report changes from the prior reporting period as unrealized gains or losses.
+Asset-backed securities required to be reported at the lower of amortized cost or fair value shall report changes from the prior reporting period as unrealized gains or losses unless an other-than-temporary impairment has occurred.
 For reporting entities required to maintain an AVR, the accounting for unrealized gains and losses shall be reported through the AVR.
 For reporting entities not required to maintain an AVR, unrealized gains and losses shall be recorded as a direct credit or charge to unassigned funds (surplus).
 (P29)

 Assessment of an other-than-temporary impairment is required for all asset-backed securities when fair value is less than the amortized cost basis.
 The amortized cost basis includes adjustments made to the cost of an investment for accretion, amortization, collection of cash, and previous other-than-temporary impairments recognized as a realized loss.
 Reporting a security at the lower of amortized cost or fair value is not a substitute for other-than-temporary impairment recognition .
 For securities reported at fair value where an other-than-temporary impairment has been determined , the loss recognized reflects the realization of unrealized losses previously recorded from fluctuations in fair value.
-(The extent to which unrealized losses are realized depends on whether the other-than-temporary impairment is considered a full impairment or a bifurcated impairment pursuant to paragraphs 40 and 41.)
+(The extent to which unrealized losses are realized depends on whether the other-than-temporary impairment is considered a full impairment or a bifurcated impairment pursuant to paragraphs 34 and 35.)
 After the recognition of an other-than-temporary impairment, securities reported at the lower of amortized cost or fair value shall continue to report unrealized gains and losses from fluctuations in fair value.
 (P31 & 30)